7flash/gurrai/README.md

 ### Important Dependency 🍃

 GurrAI relies on the Helix editor, which provides a powerful, efficient, and intuitive way to interact with your prompts and AI responses.
 The Helix editor's `vim`-like style makes it the best editor for this purpose.

+---

+### Contributing 🤝

+We welcome contributions to GurrAI!
+If you have suggestions, bug reports, or feature requests, please open an issue or submit a pull request on our [GitHub repository](https://github.com/7flash/gurrai).